cypress-io/cypress-documentation/content/api/commands/session.md

 <Alert type="warning">

-Note that large or cyclical data structures may be slow or difficult to serialize into an identifier, so exercise care with the data you specify as the `id`.
+Note that large or cyclical data structures may be slow or difficult to serialize into an identifier, so exercise care with the data you specify.

 </Alert>